 - Helping Hands.
 My toddlers are great at picking up after themselves, most of the time.
 When they see me fold laundry, cleaning, or getting food ready, they want to help.
 They want to be hands on like mommy.
 It’s endearing and helping with their development at the same time.

 - Early Awareness.
 If my kids see a person with a cane, wheel chair, or guide, they already have some grasp on disabilities.
 The more education and awareness, the better the understanding.
 More understanding hopefully leads to less bullying.
 My eyes have made it easier for my toddlers to understand not everyone is the same.
-It’s been like a learning tool.
+It’s been a learning tool in a way.

 - Stronger Senses.
 I can hear if my cat sneezes in the basement on the other side of the house.
 Not having the best eye sight has allowed my hearing and touch to excel.
 My kids don’t get much past me.
 I can play hide and seek just like a sighted mom.

 - Better Communication.
 Because I can’t see people nod or shake their head, we’ve learned to be a very vocal family.
 As soon as my son learned to speak, he started telling me things he saw and what was going on around him.
 He loves to explain things to me that I can’t see.
 He’s also likes to help find movies and shows on TV.
 He’s learning to recognize words to help me if the font is too small.
 I wouldn’t say my 3 year old can read, but he’s on his way.